-I interpret this to mean that the district offers technology courses providing advanced technology experiences and equipment for students in which they focus specifically on content that challenges them to think, create, and innovate in ways otherwise unavailable to them.
+I interpret this to mean that the Ddistrict offers technology courses both focused on technology and technical skills using technology applications that are rigorous and create a pathway for advanced learning experiences that support student interests and possible career opportunities. providing advanced technology experiences and equipment for students in which they focus specifically on content that challenges them to think, create, and innovate in ways otherwise unavailable to them.